tangentyh/notes-of-tan/docs/backend/java/javaConcurrency.md

      - `ThreadPoolExecutor.CallerRunsPolicy`
      - `ThreadPoolExecutor.DiscardOldestPolicy`
      - `ThreadPoolExecutor.DiscardPolicy`
+   - Spring extension — `org.springframework.scheduling.concurrent.ThreadPoolTaskExecutor`, defaults to `LinkedBlockingQueue` and can `setQueueCapacity`, and more
    - more

 1. `java.util.concurrent.ScheduledThreadPoolExecutor` — `ThreadPoolExecutor` that can additionally schedule commands to run after a given delay, or to execute periodically, preferable to `java.util.Timer`